Medical Malpractice Lawyer

 Medical negligence requires a medical professional’s breach of the medical standard of care resulting in injury or harm to a patient.
 The standard of care for medical professionals differs from the general standard of care of a reasonable person in that it analyzes the situation according to a similarly trained and experienced medical professional under similar circumstances.

-WHEN CAN I SUE A DOCTOR OR ANOTHER MEDICAL PROFESSIONAL IN DC FOR AN INJURY?
+WHEN CAN I SUE A DOCTOR OR ANOTHER MEDICAL PROFESSIONAL IN WASHINGTON D.C.
+FOR AN INJURY?

 The first requirement for suing a doctor or other medical professional is that a doctor/patient relationship existed between you and the medical professional when the harm occurred.
 Additionally, the medical professional’s negligence must be causally connected to your injury or harm.